Access Free New Mexico State Records (Search Anyone in NM)

 Only the subject, their parent(s) or guardian(s), law enforcement, and court personnel can access juvenile records.
 Upon reaching 18 (or two years after they finish their sentence), a juvenile criminal record is automatically sealed per New Mexico Statute § 32A-2-26.4

-See if You or Someone Else Has a Warrant in New Mexico (Free New Mexico Warrant Search)
+See if You or Someone Else Has a Warrant in New Mexico (Free NM Wanted Person Search)

 If an individual or someone they know has a warrant out on them, they can check many sources and turn themselves in, leave a tip, or dispute the arrest or bench warrant.